 - Succulent groundcovers spread throughout the planting as a living mulch

 - Penstemons, Agastaches, Veronicas, yarrow, and flax burst into bloom in summer, creating an explosion of color

 - Yuccas add architectural interest with their sword-like foliage

 This is a garden that is worth seeing!
-When exiting The Gardens, turn south on Centre Avenue and then immediately west on Rolland Moore Drive.
-Walk the length of Rolland Moore to enjoy the "hell strip".
+When exiting the Gardens, turn south on Centre Avenue and then immediately west onto Botanical Lane.
+Walk the length of Botanical Lane to enjoy the Hell Strip.

 If you enjoy ornamental gardening and would like to help us keep Lauren Springer-Ogden Parkway Strip beautiful, consider volunteering with Social Gardeners.
 Social Gardeners help out in all the ornamental gardens while enjoying spending time with and learning from other gardeners.
-Contact Connie Meyer, Volunteer Coordinator, at 416-2482 or email@example.com, for more information.
+Contact Charlotte Boney, Volunteer Coordinator, at 416-2482 or firstname.lastname@example.org, for more information.

 2145 Centre Ave.